 3. Better Sleep

-Poor sleeping patterns mainly result from chemical imbalance.
+Poor sleeping patterns mainly result from chemical imbalances.
 The imbalance can be caused by stress, poor eating habits, or illness.
 Daily intake of fresh juice containing vegetables like celery promotes chemical balance thus allowing you to sleep better.

 Different Types of Juicers

 There are different types of juicers; centrifugal force, masticating, twin gear, and celery juicers.
 Each has its unique specifications thus, it is important to have an in-depth understanding of each before making a purchase.
 This guide to juicing has that covered.